adshin21/adshin21.github.io/_posts/2025-07-24-running-kubernetes-jobs-with-go-a-practical-guide-with-minikube-and-client-go.md

 ```

 The basic command and its usage can be found [here](https://kubernetes.io/docs/reference/kubectl/#examples-common-operations).
-Since we've got enough understanding of Kubernetes and its component required to proceed further.
-Now we'll be setting up to run it on local, before diving to Go code.
+Since we've got enough understanding of Kubernetes and its components required to proceed further.
+Now we'll be setting up to run it local before diving into Go code.

 ## Minikube Setup

-There are multiple ways you can run Kubernetes on local, such as [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download), [Kind](https://kind.sigs.k8s.io/) and [K3s](https://k3s.io/).
+There are multiple ways you can run Kubernetes , such as [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download), [Kind](https://kind.sigs.k8s.io/), and [K3s](https://k3s.io/).
-We're going to use Minikube with docker.
+We're going to use Minikube with Docker.
 (Since I'm personally using it 😅).

 Use the official doc to install as per your system architecture.